paul-rottger/multiq/README.md

 This is a joint work by *Carolin Holtermann, Paul Röttger, Timm Dill and Anne Lauscher*.
 For further details feel free to check out our paper:

+## MultiQ on Huggingface

+Our silver standard benchmark is available on Huggingface: [see here](https://huggingface.co/datasets/caro-holt/MultiQ)

 ## Getting Started